 The break between games gave us a chance to make some friends and we were soon chatting with Don Chaco (owner of a good cheap eats restaurant in Matagalpa of the same name) and his buddy Don Marcelino Castro.
 Did we mention that they were mixing bloody Marys?

 Don Marcelino’s family has grown coffee in the hills around Matagalpa for generations and was one of the wealthiest families in the area.
 However, during the revolution their land and real estate was confiscated and Don Marcelino and his sons are now slowly bringing their Beneficio de Cafe Las Tejas coffee business back on track and they’ve managed to get some of their confiscated properties back as well.

 When Don Marcelino asked if we wanted to meet up again when the Nicaraguan national baseball team faced off against the Cuban national baseball team in Matagalpa a few weeks later we practically shouted yes.

 Baseball as a contact sport

 Despite Don Marcelino’s best efforts he wasn’t able to get us seats in the reserved section for the national team game vs. Cuba game so we settled for general admission tickets.
-The stadium was packed way past capacity and the crush was exacerbated by a large number of food and drink vendors including ladies selling hamburger, kids hawking potato chips and even pizza (sort of) by the slice sold by a man who announced his wares by making a chillingly authentic rooster call.
+The stadium was packed way past capacity and the crush was exacerbated by a large number of food and drink vendors including ladies selling hamburgers, kids hawking potato chips, and even pizza (sort of) by the slice sold by a man who announced his wares by making a chillingly authentic rooster call.